Pastor Scott Kavanagh

 Artifacts

-Pastor Scott encourages the inclusion of all sorts of mementos and artifacts from veterans.
+Pastor Scott Kavanagh encourages the inclusion of all sorts of mementos and artifacts from veterans.
 He tells of one recent veteran interviewed who brought a field map.
-This map had been entrusted to him by his lieutenant during the war, and he has kept it all this time.
-Unlike road maps we are used to, he thinks it is important for us to be exposed to this unique information.
+He explains how the map had been entrusted to him by his lieutenant during the war and how he kept it all this time.
+He shares how valuable these artifacts can be to gain a deeper understanding of our history.

 Share YouTube: